Santiniketan: Festivals at Shantiniketan

 In Shantiniketan, seasonal changes bring their own colors and beauties with various festivals.
 The emphasis in organising these festivals is on traditional Indian forms and rituals.
 Numerous festivals range from Basanta Utsav and Barsha Mangal to Maghotsav and Rabindra Jayanti.

 Holi, the festival of colours, is celebrated in its own style at Santiniketan – it is called Basanta Utsav and welcomes the arrival of spring.
 The programme starts from the morning with singing and dancing to Tagore's tunes by the students and ends with spreading coloured powders (called ‘abir’) and expression of festive wishes.
 After the formal Visva Bharati programme, other programmes follow.
 Barsha Mangal is celebrated with cultural programmes in July–August.
 Ananda Bazar is a fair for handicrafts by the students, held on Mahalaya day.
 Prior to leaving for the puja vacations students celebrate Sharad Utsav.
+To celebrate the birthday of Rabindranath Thakur, the birth anniversary of the poet's son with a small mela held in Sriniketan called "Rathindra Mela" by the students of the institute.
 Nandan Mela marks Nandalal Bose's birth anniversary (on 1–2 December) and is a special attraction for art lovers.
 Briksharopan and Halkarshan emphasise man's closeness to nature and are held on 22-23 Shraavana (August).
 Maghotsab, celebrating the founding of the Brahmo Samaj, is held on 11 Magh (towards the end of January).
 Various anniversaries and cultural programmes are organised throughout the year.
 25 Baisakh (7-8 May) is the birthday of Rabindranath Tagore but his birth anniversary is celebrated along with and subsequent to the Bengali New Year (mid April onwards).